Are Doulas Covered by Insurance? A Guide for Expectant Families

 - Add Doula Support to Your Baby Registry: Let friends and family gift you the support you’ll really use in those early weeks.
 (Many people love gifting help instead of another swaddle blanket you’ll eventually add to the pile you ALREADY have!)

 - Use a Gift Certificate: Queen City Doulas offers gift certificates.
-These are perfect for showers or group gifts, so let your closest ones know, just in case you’re considering it.
+These are perfect for showers or group gifts, so let your closest ones know in case you’re interested.
 You can reach out to us personally to ask us about our gift certificate options!

 - Customize Your Packages: Some families choose to book smaller shifts or shorter packages.
 With Queen City Doulas, you can book our minimum package of 40 hours of total support—this can be used over any time period.
 If you need to book less than 40 hours, please don’t hesitate to reach out.
 If possible, we would love to accommodate you!